CurtisFenner/smol-builder/docs/smol.md

 ## Failure and Unsoundness

-Smol attempts to be *sound*, meaning that a Smol program that compiles will never
+Smol attempts to be as *sound* as possible.
+A *sound* analysis ensures that a program that compiles will never

 * crash at runtime
 * violate at runtime any of the functional correctness propositions expressed in